-Cara Haney, PhDAssistant Professor, Faculty of Science, Department of Microbiology and Immunology, Ocean and Atmospheric Sciences
+Cara Haney, PhDAssistant Professor, Faculty of Science, Department of Microbiology and Immunology & Department of Botany

 Dr. Haney's lab (haneylab.msl.ubc.ca) studies the genetic, molecular and ecological mechanisms that govern plant-microbiome associations.
 Plants depend on their associated microbial communities (“microbiomes”) for pathogen protection and nutrient uptake.
 Consequentially, the plant microbiome holds tremendous potential to improve agricultural productivity and sustainability.
 Dr. Haney's lab uses model systems to fill in missing gaps in our basic understanding of plant-microbiome associations, and tests their findings in agronomically important species.
 Dr. Cara Haney is an Assistant Professor in the department of Microbiology and Immunology and Michael Smith Labs and is a Canada Research Chair in Plant-Microbiome interactions.

-Mark Johnson, PhDAssociate Professor, Institute of Resources, Environment and Sustainability (IRES) and Department of Earth, Ocean and Atmospheric Sciences (EOAS)
+Mark Johnson, PhDProfessor, Institute of Resources, Environment and Sustainability (IRES) & Department of Earth, Ocean and Atmospheric Sciences (EOAS)

 Dr. Mark Johnson is working to understand how land use practices influence interactions between hydrological and ecological processes, and how these ecohydrological processes further affect ecosystem services including carbon sequestration.
 Unraveling interactions between the water cycle and the carbon cycle is essential for improving the sustainability of land and water management, especially under changing climatic conditions, he guided the investigation of the potentials of biochar for soil carbon sequestration and improved soil productivity that took place at the UBC Farm with the collaboration of Fraser Common Farm Coop.

-Claire Kremen, PhDProfessor, Institute for Resources, Environment, and Sustainability, Zoology
+Claire Kremen, PhDProfessor, Institute for Resources, Environment, and Sustainability, Department of Zoology

 Professor Kremen’s research investigates how to reconcile biodiversity conservation with agricultural production.
 Using field, lab, and modeling studies on a variety of taxonomic groups, her team investigates questions such as: How do different forms of agricultural land management influence long-term persistence of wildlife populations by promoting or curtailing dispersal movements and population connectivity?
 How do we design sustainable landscapes that promote biodiversity while providing for people?

-Navin Ramankutty, PhDProfessor, Institute for Resources, Environment and Sustainability Liu Institute of Global Issues
+Navin Ramankutty, PhDProfessor, Faculty of Science, Institute for Resources, Environment and Sustainability

 Navin Ramankutty’s research program (http://www.ramankuttylab.com/) aims to understand how humans use and modify the Earth’s land surface for agriculture and its implications for the global environment.
 Using global Earth observations and numerical ecosystem models, his research aims to find solutions to the problem of feeding humanity with minimal global environmental footprint.
 Ramankutty has given multiple lectures on Sustainable Farming and Food Systems affiliated with CSFS and instrumental in Global Sustainable Food System Research and Policy at UBC Farm.

-Andrew Riseman, PhDAssociate Professor, Applied Biology and Plant Breeding
+Andrew Riseman, PhDAssociate Professor, Faculty of Science, Applied Biology and Plant Breeding

 My research interests include understanding the role of plant genetics in the design of sustainable production systems, identifying relevant traits useful in these systems, combining them within superior germplasm, and integrating this germplasm into an optimized system.
 General areas of interest include plant breeding, intercrop interactions, nutrient use efficiency, root physiology, biotic and abiotic stressor resistance, and edaphic selection.
 Beyond biological research, I have strong interests in Community Based Action Research (CBAR) and the Scholarship of Teaching and Learning (SoTL).
 Specific interests include understanding the effects of community engagement on student learning, using technology to enhance the learning environment, and promoting storytelling and digital communication skills for student outreach.
 In addition to my research interests, I am passionate about the UBC Farm and its future evolution into a world-class academic resource.

-Sean Smukler, PhDAssistant Professor Faculty of Land and Food Systems Department of Applied Biology and Soil Science
+Sean Smukler, PhDAssociate Professor, Faculty of Land and Food Systems, Department of Applied Biology and Soil Science

 Dr. Sean Smukler’s research program is focused on working with farmers, and other managers of agricultural landscapes to find ways to better monitor, protect and enhance biodiversity and the availability of ecosystem services including food, fiber, fuel and timber production, greenhouse gas mitigation, and water quality and quantity regulation.
 He and his Sustainable Agriculture Landscape lab are also currently working with CSFS at UBC Farm to better understand the nutrient dynamics of various local amendment options for organic production system.

-Jerry Spiegel, PhDProfessor, Co-Lead, Global and Indigenous Health Theme Co-Director, Global Health Research Program
+Jerry Spiegel, PhDProfessor, Faculty of Medicine, School of Population and Public Health ∓ Global and Indigenous Health Theme Co-Director, Global Health Research Program

 Dr. Jerry Spiegel’s academic training is in economics and sociology; environmental health and health administration; and Community Health Sciences.
 Dr. Spiegel’s research interests include the effects of globalization on health, ecosystem approaches to human health, understanding and addressing influences of physical and social environments on health, global health and human security, the economic evaluation of interventions, and health and equity in Latin America.
 He currently leads a Canadian-Ecuadorian research on “Food systems and health equity in an era of globalization: Think, Eat and Grow Green Globally (TEG3)”

-Rob VanWynsberghe, PhDAssociate Professor Department of Educational Studies
+Rob VanWynsberghe, PhDAssociate Professor, Faculty of Education, Department of Educational Studies

 Dr. Rob VanWynsberghe’s research expertise is in sustainability and the related areas of social movements sand capacity building.
 His research is made up of three components: sustainability education, sport mega-events and green economy and these all connect to Land-based knowledge systems and health at UBC Farm.
 Since 2010, he has been on the CSFS Advisory Committee.